 The scope of this project entails the design and construction along the Taychas Trail network and two existing playground structures.
 The structure will include play features and thematic elements consistent with an open tree fort concept.
 This structure will be open and visible while still encouraging kids to play in and interact with the natural environment.
 Providing elements of interactive and thematic play will enable children to create their own story line.
 This project is expected to start construction in 2018.

 Wetlands Restoration Project is a joint venture between the City of Frisco and the U.S. Army Corps of Engineers to rehabilitate the flood plans south of Lonestar Ranch subdivision.
 The project will include the planting of native grasses, plants and trees as well as the reconstruction of areas to create better water flow.
 This is the largest wetland restoration project the Corps of Engineers has undertaken.
 Once complete, this area will give residents the opportunity to enjoy the land in its natural state while cleaning up a neglected area of floodplain.
 The Army Corp of Engineers is actively establishing plant materials with completion expected by the end of 2018.

 Hike and Bike Trails

-Frisco has approximately 60 miles of Hike and Bike Trails developed throughout the City.
+Frisco has more than 90 miles of Hike and Bike Trails developed throughout the City.
 Work will continue to connection of many of these trails.
 The overall vision of the City's Hike and Bike Trails is outlined in the Hike and Bike Master Plan which is currently being updated, and once adopted, will be implemented over the next five years.